Skip to content

 Protect child pages

-Enabling this setting will require a user to log in to view the content on any child pages under the current page.
-You do not have to protect the current page to enable this setting.
+Enabling this setting will require a user to log in to view the content on all child pages under the parent page.
+The parent does not need to be protected to enable this setting.

 Note: not all post types have child pages, so this setting won’t always appear.
 For example, blog posts do not have a hierarchy, so this option is not available.